nporteschaikin/sneak/CONTRIBUTING.md

 ### Running Tests

 To run tests, make sure you have `npm install`ed, then just run `mocha` in the root.
-If you'd like to run tests just for one specific adapter, you can use mocha's grep option, like this `mocha -g jade` - this would run just the jade test suite.

 The way tests are set up is fairly simple, a folder in `fixtures` and a `describe` block for each adapter.
 All tests are currently compared to expected output through an pure javascript AST, to ensure compatibility across systems.